rsksmart/rif-storage-pinner/README.md

   --log-path=log-path                  log to file, default is STDOUT

   --remove-cache                       removes the local database prior running the service

+  --strategy=marketplace|blockchain    what type of provider will be used for listening on events.
+                                       Default is "marketplace".
+For blockchain you have to have access to a node that has allowed eth_getLogs call.

+DESCRIPTION
+  Pinning Service that is part of RIF Storage.

+  This service is needed to provide your storage space as part of RIF Marketplace.
+It listens on events and when there is new Agreement for specified Offer it will pin the content to your configured IPFS node.

+  By default it uses RIF Marketplace servers to listen on events, which are based on events from blockchain.
+You can eliminate this middle-man component and listen to events directly from blockchain.
+For that use --strategy=blockchain, but you have to also provide an blockchain node that has enabled eth_getLogs call using the --provider flag.

+EXAMPLES
+  $ rif-pinning --offerId 0x123456789 --strategy=blockchain --provider 'ws://localhost:8546' --ipfs
+  '/ip4/127.0.0.1/tcp/5001' --network testnet

+  $ rif-pinning --offerId 0x123456789 --strategy=marketplace --ipfs '/ip4/127.0.0.1/tcp/5001'
+  --network testnet
 ```
 <!-- commandsstop -->